python/devguide/stdlibchanges.rst

 by sharing the code publicly.
 You have a couple of options for this.
 One is to post it online at the `Python Cookbook`_.
 Based on feedback or reviews of the recipe you can see if others find the functionality as useful as you do.
+A search of the issue tracker for previous suggestions related to the proposed addition may turn up a rejected issue that explains why the suggestion will not be accepted.
 Another is to do a blog post about the code and see what kind of responses you receive.
 Posting to python-list (see :ref:`communication` for where to find the list and other mailing lists) to discuss your code also works.
 Finally, asking